splunk/addonfactory_test_matrix_splunk/README.md

+# Deprecation Notice

+This repository is going to be deprecated soon, please don't use it.
+If you need to see what Splunk versions are available please check out [this repository](https://github.com/splunk/addonfactory-test-matrix-action) instead.

 # addonfactory_test_matrix_splunk

 This repository is used to control the specific versions of Splunk Docker used in add-on test matrix.

 The format of this repository list a single conf file in the root 'splunk_matrix.conf' with a stanza in the pattern of MAJOR.MINOR and a attribute VERSION=semver